Sourdough’s keto and vegan credentials

 But there’s more to say about these two diets when it comes to this popular bread.
-Not only does sourdough generally get the green light for consumption, but it also offers a range of health benefits that complement both keto and vegan diets.
+Not only does sourdough generally get the green light for consumption, but it also offers a range of health benefits that complement weight loss, keto, and vegan diets.

 Vitamin and mineral-rich